 Read also: Top hotels with infinity pool in Amalfi Coast

 From this square, we continued on Via di Santa Sabina to Circo Massimo.
 We met interesting houses on the road, gardens with orange trees and a park where we could see Tibru from above.

 A less known market near the centre of Rome is Campo de Fiori (“flower field” in translation), a name that has been kept since here it was a green meadow.
 It is part of the “Pope’s road”, the way the Pope travellers between the church of San Giovanni in Laterano and San Pietro basilica after being elected.

 Today Campo de Fiori is an excellent place to stay, full of cafes and restaurants that invite you to take a seat at one of their tables.

 Piazza Santa Maria in Trastevere

-And if you want to leave a bit the city center, the Trastevere neighborhood will have pleasant surprises for you.
+And if you want to leave a bit of the city centre, the Trastevere neighbourhood will have pleasant surprises for you.
 Piazza Santa Maria in Trastevere took its name from the church built on one side of it.
 The Basilica of Santa Maria in Trastevere is among the first city churches still in use.
-The fountain in the center is considered the oldest fountain in Rome being built in the 8th century.
+The fountain in the centre is considered the oldest fountain in Rome being built in the 8th century.
 The market is one of the few tranquil places I found in Rome, without many people or noise.

 There are other markets in Rome, known or less, but we did not stop at them.
 We liked the one we visited but we continued to explore other attractions in Rome, too.